xiuwang0614/Anxiety/LDA/README.md

 #### Step 2: Estimating latent factors
 * the process of estimation should be executed by shell script in the lunix system.
-* The visualziation of Factors was processed by R studio.
+* The visualziation of Factors was processed by R studio and Python.

 #### Step 3: Mediation analyses